This post is sponsored by Ryder E-Commerce by Whiplash.

 One of the most important factors?
 Shipping time.
 Because consumer demand for quick and easy shipping is at an all-time high, shipping speed has become somewhat of an extension of an ecommerce business’s customer experience.

-If your shipping options are too long, especially during the holiday season, your customers will likely abandon the cart and shop elsewhere.
+If your fulfillment options are too long, especially during the holiday season, your customers will likely abandon the cart and shop elsewhere.
 This makes it all the more important to find a 3PL that can confidently offer two-day shipping.

-Multiple Fulfillment Centers
+Multiple Fulfillment and Distribution Centers

 Instead of having one single fulfillment center or warehouse, brands can opt for a multi-node fulfillment approach, which includes utilizing multiple fulfillment center locations based on consumer demand as well as proximity to transportation hubs or parcel carrier services.